Maritime Operations (M.Sc.)

 The workload in a course is measured in credits.
 One year full-time is 60 credits.
 Most courses are 10 or 6 credits.
 In a full-time study, a minimum of 40 hours of productive work each week during the study is required.
 Some students may need to use more time.

-The students can apply for this study programme at both universities.
+The students can apply for this study program at the Western University of Applied Sciences in Norway.
 A common selection committee will select the students from all the applicants.
 The students are enrolled at both universities.
 For the examinations the local examination rules are applied.

 Deadlines for application

-A student who applies to the “Maritimes Operations" Masters Programme needs to upload the following documents within the deadlines;
+A student who applies to the “Maritime Operations” Masters Programme needs to upload these documents within the deadlines, see list (PDF):

 - Curriculum Vitae